ak1bhasan/ak1bhasan/README.md

 ### 👨‍💻 About Me

-I'm Akib Hasan, a Competitive Programmer and Computer Science & Engineering (CSE) student at [Metropolitan University](https://metrouni.edu.bd/).
+I'm Md.
+Masudul Hasan Akib, a Competitive Programmer and Computer Science & Engineering (CSE) student at [Metropolitan University](https://metrouni.edu.bd/).
 I have a solid foundation in C and C++, and a strong passion for algorithmic problem-solving, data structures, and software development.
 I’m currently deepening my knowledge in STL (Standard Template Library), Data Structures (DS), and Algorithm Design & Analysis (AD&A).
 My goal is to build efficient, high-performance, and impactful software solutions, while continuously improving my coding and problem-solving skills through hands-on projects and competitive programming.

 ---